-Satomi Nakai from New York: Larry Bell “Cantaloupe but Honeydew” (2025) at Madison Square Park Public Art 日本語___ーーー?
+Satomi Nakai from New York: Larry Bell “Cantaloupe but Honeydew” (2025) at Madison Square Park Public Art 中井里美のニューヨークアート通信: ラリー・ベル 「カンタロープであってハニーデュー」 (2025年) マディソン スクエア パークのパブリックアート

-Yesterday, while cutting through Madison Square Park on my way home, I stumbled upon a new piece of public art—an unexpected encounter that stopped me in my tracks.
+Yesterday, as I was walking through Madison Square Park on my way home, I came across a new piece of public art—an unexpected encounter that made me stop in my tracks.
 It turned out to be a work by Larry Bell (b.
 1939, USA), an artist I’ve quietly admired for years.

-Among the three white glass cubes installed nearby, it was this particular sculpture that drew me in with surprising force.
+Amongst the three white glass cubes installed nearby, it was this particular sculpture that captivated me with surprising intensity.

 Cantaloupe but Honeydew (2025)

-Both “cantaloupe” and “honeydew” are names of melons—ordinary words, almost playful.
+Both “Cantaloupe” and “Honeydew” are names for melons—perfectly ordinary words, almost playful.

-Yet in Bell’s hands, the phrase becomes a small paradox, a gentle twist of perception.
+Yet in Bell’s hands, this expression becomes a subtle paradox, a gentle twist in perception.

-A work I initially read as minimal suddenly felt organic, even humorous, as if the title itself shifted the temperature of the piece.
+A work that I initially found minimalist suddenly seemed organic, even humorous, as if the title itself had changed the mood, the temperature of the piece.

-Curious about how to translate the title into Japanese, I asked an AI for help.
+Curious about how to translate the title into Japanese, I asked AI for advice.

 There were several possible interpretations: